Table of Contents

 It’s important for judges to be able to see clear separation and striations to muscles in this class.

-The bikini class in bodybuilding is the most popular amongst female athletes and therefore the most competitive.
+The bikini bodybuilding category is the most popular amongst female athletes and therefore the most competitive.
 In the bikini division, athletes must have a well balanced physique with good muscle tone.

 Their body fat should not be too low, and they shouldn’t have too much muscle.
 The focus tends to be on well developed gluteal muscles with a good tie in to the hamstrings.